is flour bad for you

 Over the last 50–70 years, two major shifts in agriculture have further altered the flour we eat today.
 Industrialization and mass chemical use have changed both how we farm and the food it produces.

-1. Hybridized & selectrively bred wheat varieties
+1. Hybridized & selectively bred wheat varieties

 The wheat of today bears little resemblance to the heritage varieties our ancestors consumed.
 Over the last century, wheat has been systematically bred for higher yields, disease resistance, and industrial processing compatibility, not nutritional value or digestibility.